yargs/yargs/docs/typescript.md

 As you can see it's a union of the arguments and a promise which resolves to the arguments.
 The reason for this is because in yargs, you can have commands, and those commands can be asynchronous.
 If they are asynchronous, the parser would resolve after the command is finished.

-The reason it's a union is because when you call `.argv`, yargs typing doesn't know if you have any asynchronous commands, so it just gives both of them.
+The reason it's a union is because when you call `.parse()`, yargs typing doesn't know if you have any asynchronous commands, so it just gives both of them.

 This might result in some errors when accessing the properties: